What about a kilt?

 It depends on where you are living, I suppose.
 In Scandinavian countries you are always addressed in the local languages, indicating that you are regarded just a man wearing a kilt.

-In summer the kilt is protecting against heat - and sun.
-In fact you’ll feel more comfortable than when in shorts.
+the kilt is protecting against heat - and sun.
+In fact you’ll often feel more

-Add to that that you are at all times better dressed up.
-Where you should not be at ease wearing shorts you can without problems wear the kilt.
-That is what I call versatility.
+dressed up.
+Where you should not be at ease wearing shorts you can without

 [go to top of the page]